Must Have Hurricane Information For Florida Residents And Travelers

 Ready.gov web page describes how to prepare your home and describes actions to take based on “hurricane watch” vs. “hurricane warning”.
 Drinking Water Preparation

-This story from the Miami Herald discusses how to prepare & store drinking water for the family – even if you missed out on purchasing water bottles!
+This article discusses how to prepare & store drinking water for the family – even if you missed out on purchasing water bottles!
 Pet Preparation

 Floridadisaster.org web page has information related to different sizes and types of pets and how to prepare and to weather the storm with them.
 Portable Generator Info